Pit bull: Identification

 Two pit bull breeds, the American Staffordshire Terrier and the Staffordshire Bull Terrier, can be registered at internationally recognized Kennel Clubs, such as the American Kennel Club (AKC), through their respective breed clubs to receive registration papers.
 Both breeds are also recognized by the Fédération Cynalogique Internationale (FCI), which maintains and publicizes their breed standards.
-In contrast, the American Pit Bull Terrier, the American Bulldog and the American Bully are not recognized by international Kennel Clubs, though they can be registered at other Kennel Clubs, such as the United Kennel Club (UKC).
+In contrast, the American Pit Bull Terrier and the American Bully are not recognized by international Kennel Clubs, though they can be registered at other Kennel Clubs, such as the United Kennel Club (UKC).

 A Staffordshire Bull Terrier (right) is easy to tell apart from a Bull Terrier.

 An AKC registered American Staffordshire Terrier (left) and a UKC registered American Pit Bull Terrier (right).

 Staffordshire Bull Terriers are small to medium sized.

-The American Bully shares phenotypic traits with other pit bull breeds.

 Through selective breeding, pit bull breeds have developed characteristics that distinguish them from one another, as well as from other dog types in terms of form and function: "[...] the name Pit Bull is actually a generic term that applies to the various breeds that share the same ancestry or have a similar appearance.
-This includes the APBT, the American Staffordshire Terrier, and the Staffordshire Terrier.
-Sometimes people even refer to the Bull Terrier, the Miniature Bull Terrier, or the American Bulldog as Pit Bulls.
+This includes the APBT, the American Staffordshire Terrier, Staffordshire Bull Terrier, and the American Bully.
+Sometimes people even refer to the Bull Terrier or the Miniature Bull Terrier as Pit Bulls.
 Although enthusiasts of these different breeds can easily tell them apart, to those who are unfamiliar with them many of the breeds appear quite similar."

 An example of distinct traits that a Labrador Retriever and an American Pit Bull Terrier have.
 This list considers characteristics of a dog's form as well as function and typical behavior: